ralfw/exercises_in_programming_problem_solving/sorting/README.md

 * `[4,3,2]` -> `3`

 #### Partitioning
 Partitioning rearranges the values in a array with regard to a pivot.
-Values less than the pivot are moved to the left, values larger are moved to the right.
+Values less than the pivot are moved to the left of the pivot, values larger are moved to the right.

 Example: `[6,3,7,2,4,5]` with pivot `4` results (for example) in `[3,2,4,6,7,5]`.